Here’s Our Rant About Celsion Corporation (CLSN)

-Celsion Corporation (NASDAQ:CLSN) went down by -21.26% from its latest closing price compared to the recent 1-year high of $6.50.
-The company’s stock price has collected 52.22% of gains in the last five trading sessions.
-Press Release reported on 01/22/21 that Thinking about buying stock in AMC Entertainment, AzurRx BioPharma, Celsion Corp, Transocean, or Biolase?
+Celsion Corporation (NASDAQ:CLSN) went up by 5.84% from its latest closing price compared to the recent 1-year high of $6.50.
+The company’s stock price has collected 3.57% of gains in the last five trading sessions.
+Press Release reported on 01/28/21 that Celsion Corporation Files Provisional U.S. Patent Application for a Broad Range of Next Generation DNA Vaccines

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.